pitpit/synt/README.md

 ## TODO

-* Remove Mod:setRack
+- [ ] PlugType.CTRL should be splitted into PlugType.CTRLOUT and  PlugType.CTRLIN
-* Add a file player Mod
+- [ ] Add a file player Mod
-* Add a control knob Mod
+- [ ] Ability to rotate Mod on Rack
-* Rotate the Mod
+- [ ] Add a top layer to put more Mods?
-* Add a top layer ?
+- [X] Specific draw for knob with animation when changing value
-* Eviter le chevauchement des lignes d'indications de plugType
+- [ ] Specific draw for oscillator
-* Specific draw for knob with animation when changing value
+- [X] PRotect against link loop
-* Specific draw for oscillator
+- [ ] implement Flanger & Reverb
-* PRotect against wiring loop
+- [ ] transition sound when linking a Control Mod to avoic clicks
-* Do we really need to pass audioContext to wire/unwire (because we can get it from Mod property using this.audioContext)
+- [ ] Gain value on Speaker should be controllable by Knob Mod
-* implement Flanger & Reverb
+- [ ] Camel case filenames